^

 Pathogenesis of cryptococcosis

-Symptoms of Cryptococcosis
+Symptoms of cryptococcosis

-The course of infection in immunocompetent persons is usually erased, the symptoms of cryptococcosis are nonspecific - headaches, at first periodic, and then persistent, dizziness, nausea, vomiting, irritability, fatigue, memory loss, mental disorders.
-As a result of increased intracranial pressure, a stagnant disc of the optic nerve, symptoms of meningism are revealed.
-Due to damage to the cranial nerves, visual acuity may decrease, diplopia, neuroretinitis, nystagmus, anisocaria, ptosis, optic nerve atrophy, facial paralysis appear.
-The temperature can be slightly increased, but sometimes there is a persistent subfebrile condition; there are night sweats, pains in the chest.
-In healthy individuals, manifestations of the respiratory tract are sometimes possible - a small cough, occasionally with phlegm.
-In many cases, the disease is self-eliminated, being detected mainly in the preventive X-ray study in the form of residual phenomena in the lungs.
-In persons without immunodeficiency, skin lesions can be affected if they are damaged.
-In general, cryptococcal infection in persons with normal immune status proceeds benignly, ends with recovery and leaves after itself residual changes, especially after meningoencephalitis.
+The course of infection in immunocompetent individuals is usually latent, the symptoms of cryptococcosis are nonspecific - headaches, initially periodic and then constant, dizziness, nausea, vomiting, irritability, fatigue, memory loss, mental disorders.
+As a result of increased intracranial pressure, congestion of the optic disc and symptoms of meningism are revealed.
+Due to damage to the cranial nerves, visual acuity may decrease, diplopia, neuroretinitis, nystagmus, anisocaria, ptosis, optic nerve atrophy, and facial nerve paralysis may appear.
+The temperature may be slightly elevated, but sometimes persistent subfebrile condition is observed; there are night sweats, chest pain.
+In healthy individuals, manifestations from the respiratory tract are sometimes possible - a slight cough, occasionally with sputum.
+In many cases, the disease is self-eliminated, detected mainly during preventive X-ray examination as residual effects in the lungs.
+In people without immunodeficiency, skin lesions may occur if they are damaged.
+In general, cryptococcal infection in people with normal immune status is benign, ends in recovery and leaves residual changes, especially after meningoencephalitis.

-Diagnosis of Cryptococcosis
+Diagnosis of cryptococcosis

 What do need to examine?